Mary, Mary (novel)

 Mary, Mary is the 11th novel by James Patterson featuring the former Washington, D.C. homicide detective and forensic psychiatrist and current FBI agent Alex Cross.
+It was published on November 14, 2005.

 Plot

 FBI Agent Alex Cross is on vacation in Los Angeles with his family and his girlfriend Jamilla Hughes (from Violets Are Blue) when he receives word that a Hollywood actress has been murdered.
 The actress was shot and her face violently slashed with a knife.
 An email describing the killer's mindset before and during the murder as well as allusions to the killer's motivation was sent to an entertainment reporter named Arnold Grinner at the Los Angeles Times.
 The emails are signed "Mary Smith".
 The actress happens to be friends with the wife of the President of the United States who has asked FBI Director Ron Burns to look into the matter.
 Burns then gives the case to Cross, who goes to the scene, despite protests from Nana and Jamilla.
 He does not return until very late in the afternoon, by which time Jamilla has left to return to San Francisco, which doesn't surprise Alex, and Alex Jr. "Ali" has been taken away by Christine, who had come down to spend time with Ali and Alex.

 During a trial to determine who takes custody over Ali, Christine's attorney uses evidence of a picture of Ali and Cross' family being evacuated from the house for safety (in the Big Bad Wolf).
 Her attorney also points out that a "stranger" is carrying Ali from the house.
 However, Alex notices that the so-called "stranger" is John Sampson, his best friend, who works for the DCPD (the D.C.
 Police Department), angering Alex.
 Christine eventually wins custody with Alex getting over 40 days of time with Ali only.
 Meanwhile, Alex later meets up on another date with Jamilla, who reveals that she has been seeing another man (an unknown lawyer) since the beginning of his new case.
 Alex realizes that he has lost Jamilla, largely because Alex has been focusing more on his job.
 They both decide to end their relationship and remain friends.
 Alex and Jamilla say an emotional goodbye and go their separate ways.
 Alex constantly goes and comes from Los Angeles for the Mary Smith case, which is assigned to LAPD cop Jeanne Galleta.